Chapter 5 : Three Times Charmed

 “You’ve got a kitchen in your common room, don’t you?” cried Laurel, certain that she’d cracked it.

 “No, I wish,” sighed Emily, sipping her latte and sifting through parchment.
 “Do either of you have your season charts for Herbo?
 I can’t find mine.”

 “The planting season for Screechsnap,” said Emily, checking under her textbook.

 “Libra through Sagittarius, at dusk.
 I was just making my list if you want it,” Laurel offered.

 Emily scribbled the information down, but passed on copying Laurel’s homework—the Hufflepuff still had some reservations about the Ravenclaws' system of labor distribution.
 Isobel guessed that as the O.W.L.s loomed closer and the workload increased, Emily’s qualms over cheating would (like her rules about tobacco) become compromised.

-c.
-The song Laurel tries to remember is “Just Like Heaven” by The Cure, from their 1987 album Kiss Me, Kiss Me, Kiss Me.
+c) The song Laurel tries to remember is “Just Like Heaven” by The Cure, from their 1987 album Kiss Me, Kiss Me, Kiss Me.
 (The CI text is a lyric from this song).

-End Note 3: Hermione also misidentified Ehwaz in OOTP.
-(Plus, Harry pretty much only ever used expelliarmus and protego, proving Isobel's theory correct!)
+3) Hermione also misidentified Ehwaz in OotP.
+(Plus, Harry pretty much only ever used Expelliarmus and Protego, proving Isobel's theory correct!)

-End Note 4: Isobel’s wand is Olive Wood with Sphynx hair, 10.25 inches, and rigid.
-From Wikipedia: ‘Olive wood is very hard and is prized for its durability, colour, high combustion temperature and interesting grain patterns.
-Because of the commercial importance of the fruit, and the relatively small size of the tree, olive wood and its products are relatively expensive.’
+4) Isobel’s wand is Olive Wood with Sphynx hair, 10.25 inches, and rigid.
+From Wikipedia: ‘Olive wood is very hard and is prized for its durability, colour, high combustion temperature and interesting grain patterns...
+Olive wood and its products are relatively expensive.’